istio/istio.io/content/en/docs/setup/install/external-controlplane/index.md

 #### Set up the remote config cluster

-1. Use the `external` profile to configure the remote cluster's Istio installation.
+1. Use the `remote` profile to configure the remote cluster's Istio installation.
 This installs an injection webhook that uses the external control plane's injector, instead of a locally deployed one.
 Because this cluster will also serve as the config cluster, the Istio CRDs and other resources that will be needed on the remote cluster are also installed by setting `global.configCluster` and `pilot.configMap` to `true`: